 Some tips for suspecting Phishing emails

-- Sites seem to be visually similar to actual websites.
+- Sites seem to be visually similar to existing websites.

-- Promoting winning of expensive gifts by clicking on their link.
+- They are promoting expensive winning gifts by clicking on their link.

 2. Use secure websites for your sensitive data

-Always use secure websites for your sensitive data information as they do not share your information publically.
-You can easily identify it having https show an icon of a closed lock.
-See below screenshot.
+Always use secure websites for your sensitive data information, as they do not share your information publically.
+You can quickly identify it by having HTTPS show an icon with a closed lock.